spine-tools/SpineOpt.jl/README.md

 # SpineModel.jl

 A Julia Module to run simulations using data in the Spine format.
 It provides:
-- Functions to convert data Spine data objects into  [JuMP](https://github.com/JuliaOpt/JuMP.jl)-friendly objects.
+- Functions to translate Spine data objects into  [JuMP](https://github.com/JuliaOpt/JuMP.jl)-friendly objects.
 - Functions and macros to manipulate JuMP-friendly objects.